 A Veterinary Physiotherapist is a qualified individual with a minimum level of study at level 6 (Degree), fully insured and registered member of a professional (regulatory) body.
 There are multiple registers that validate the qualification and the level of study.
 The regulatory bodies set regulation-code of conduct/best practices for their members to follow including annual professional development requirements.
-For example,

 The registers are as follows: